balqui/prefscript/README.md

-human-oriented explanation; the directive `.import` followed by a `filename` requires the interpreter to load in, at that point, the contents of `filename.prfs`; also the `.pragma` directives are explained below.
+human-oriented explanation; the directive `.import` followed by a `filename` requires the interpreter to load in, at that point, the contents of `filename.prfs`; also the `.pragma` directives are explained next.
 None of these directives is absolutely required.

 #### Currently valid pragmas